 Tax when you live in the US is pretty easy, and much of it just sort of works in the background without you needing to really think about it.

-Or, if you sold some securities that year, you’ll get a 1099-B from the bank.
+Or, if you sold some securities that year, you’ll get a 1099-B from your broker.
 You enter that info into your return, and the math all takes care of itself.
 Similarly, if you pay student loan interest or a mortgage, you get a different form and enter the numbers into your return.

 But tax works differently for expats.
 You need to understand the rules and monitor things to make sure everything goes smoothly.